 Bring & buy sale

 Burns night - get your local Scottish residents to help catch the haggis!

-Baby competition - Ask friends, colleagues to bring in baby photos of themselves, then ask people to pay to guess who’s who.
+(Name that) Baby - Ask friends, colleagues to bring in baby photos of themselves, then ask people to pay to guess who’s who.

 Caption competition - you need a group of at least 25 people.
 Get a photo of your club chairman or work CEO doing something unusual and then get everyone to submit a caption for £1.
 Winner gets a share of the proceeds.